vineet-cyberkan/git/git.md

 // to commit files use below given command

 $ git commit -m "initial commit"    // "-m" stands for master branch  "initial commit" stands for the comment what changes are commited

+// Tips before commting changes don't froget to check status "$ git status"
+// it is shows changes then use
+//"$ git add ." to add all files or
+//"$ git add <filename>"  // to add single file